 Fourteen of the FTCC students involved in the project are enrolled in Structural/Pipe Welding through Transition Tech, a skills-training program for military service members preparing to transition to civilian life.
 Two civilian students who are also taking the welding course are participating.

-The new base will consist of mild carbon steel, four-by-four inch tubing, and measure around 52 inches wide and 108 inches long.
+The new base will consist of mild carbon steel and four-by-four inch tubing, and will measure around 52 inches wide and 108 inches long.
 Welding Instructor Matthew Clark will oversee the students’ work.
 He served in the Army for 15 years and worked as a welder for the military branch.

 “We chose the material because it’s really strong,” Clark said.
 “This is a complete custom job because the rotor has been changed from the heat when it was blown up and from being melted.”

 He added, “I thought this was a great idea, it’s perfect.
 Why not have soldiers who are earning a trade build a project for the museum?
 The students are really excited about this.”

 The battle was a pivotal point in U.S. involvement in Somalia at that time.
 American troops had been in Somalia for months as part of a United Nations humanitarian mission, which was continually disrupted by warring local factions.
 The raid involving Super 6-1 had been aimed at capturing two lieutenants of a key warlord and had been intended to last no more than an hour.
 Instead, enemy fire shot down two Black Hawks – first Super 6-1, then Super 6-4.
 A battle between trapped U.S. forces and Somalis lasted nearly 15 hours.